Quantifying and Mitigating Self-Preference Bias of LLM Judges: Experiments

 Our experiment employs two benchmark judges and twenty evaluated models.
 The benchmark judges, denoted as $M_{\mathrm{base}}^{(1)}$ and $M_{\mathrm{base}}^{(2)}$, are GPT-5-Chat-Latest \citep{openai2025gpt5} and Gemini-2.5-Pro \citep{google2025gemini25}, respectively.
 These two judges are used exclusively for quality assessment without participating in content generation.

 To ensure a comprehensive evaluation of SPB across the current LLM landscape, we selected a diverse set spanning both closed-source and open-source models across a wide range of parameter scales from 3B to 671B.
-The selection covers distinct architectures including dense models, Mixture-of-Experts (MoE), and reasoning-enhanced models (e.g., Thinking series).
-This design ensures the singular role of benchmark judges, avoids potential family bias by excluding the benchmark judge families from the evaluated set, and allows the remaining models to act as both generators and self-judges in the evaluation stage.
-The detailed informations is presented in Table~\ref{tab:model-classification}.
+As shown in Table~\ref{tab:model-classification}, the models are organized into four analysis-oriented groups: proprietary frontier systems, large sparse MoE generalists, reasoning-augmented variants, and dense or hybrid baselines.
+This taxonomy supports subsequent comparisons of whether SPB is associated with deployment transparency, sparse activation, reasoning mode, or model scale.
+The design ensures the singular role of benchmark judges, avoids potential family bias by excluding the benchmark judge families from the evaluated set, and allows the remaining models to act as both generators and self-judges in the evaluation stage.

 We sample 100 single-turn tasks from the AlpacaEval evaluation set \citep{dubois2023alpacafarm} using stratified sampling with a fixed random seed.
 Following the root-verb distribution analysis, the subset covers seven categories: Text Generation (36\%), Information Provision (34\%), Explanation (16\%), Question Answering (2\%), Code Implementation (3\%), Text Editing (3\%), and Other tasks (6\%).
 The full list of evaluation questions is provided in \ref{appendix:questions-list}.
 Because each of categories Question Answering, Code Implementation, Text Editing, and Others accounts for $\leq 6\%$ of the sample (2--6 instances), their per-category sample sizes are insufficient for reliable task-level behavioral claims.
 Accordingly, all task-specific analyses in Section~\ref{sec:task-patterns} are restricted to the three sufficiently sampled categories: Text Generation, Information Provision, and Explanation.
 To eliminate confounding effects from parameter differences, all model API calls use identical inference parameters (temperature=0, top\_p=1).